cppd/math/README.md

 External Input

-* OBJ files (.obj) with vertices, normals, triangles and textures.
+* OBJ and STL files with objects in 3-space.
-* Extended OBJ files (.objn) with vertices, normals and (n-1)-simplices in n-space.
+* Extended OBJ and STL files with objects in n-space.
 * Text files with the coordinates of points in n-space, one point per line.

 Internal Input